ped7g/ZXSpectrumNextMisc/tile8xN/README.md

 It's also easy to split screen into independent vertical areas, displaying different parts of tile-map, or having bottom status line displaying content of first row from fixed address $4000, etc..

+Emulator warning: as of today, the library does display correctly only in #CSpectV2.14.8 (but horizontal scrolling is bugged) and in my "ZESERUse" fork of ZEsarUX.
+I'm not aware of other emulators capable to display this effect correctly.

 ## using library as source code included into your project

 Check the example/test8xN.asm for the code example.